sujamess/sujamess.com/src/content/blog/20250519-from-zero-to-scheduler-orchestrator-the-series-ep-0.md

 ## Why Go Distributed?
 So I thought—can I just build a better scheduler?

-But once your system scales, you might got:
+But once your system scales, you might get:
-- One machine isn’t enough
+- One machine isn’t enough.
-- You need fault tolerance — if one server goes down, jobs still need to run
+- You need fault tolerance — jobs still need to run if one server goes down.
-- Different jobs require different resources — CPU-heavy vs memory-heavy
+- Different jobs require different resources — CPU-heavy vs memory-heavy.
-- Some jobs need to run closer to the data (geographic requirements)
+- Some jobs need to run closer to the data (geographic requirements).

 A single-server scheduler works… until suddenly, it doesn’t.
 Then you're back to having a single point of failure.